CSC207-UofT/course-project-the-losers-club/phase2/design_document.md

 * 2+ players, 36 card (4 suits; ranks A, 6-K)
 * Start:
-  * (Modified) Cards are dealt out singly until each player has one card
+  * Cards are dealt out until each player has the required number of cards.
     * each player is dealt 3 cards each originally
-  * Next card in the deck is turned face up to show the trump suit and the rest is placed face down in the middle
+  * The rest of the cards are placed face down in the middle, with the suit of the next card in the deck being the trump suit.
 * Play:
   * Player to the left of the dealer leads the first trick
   * (Modified) Player may choose a card in their hand to play